-I am passionate about working with teenagers and have specialized in adolescent issues for more than twenty years.
-I have spent greater than 15,000 hours counseling teens and I typically meet with 15-25 of them each week.
-I am proud of the fact that in all this time, I have never had an adolescent refuse to speak to me.
+I am passionate about working with young adults and have specialized in adolescent issues for a quarter-century.
+I have spent about 20,000 hours counseling teens and typically meet with 15-25 of them each week.
+I am proud of the fact that in all this time, I’ve never had an adolescent refuse to speak to me.
 (I do, however, often hear from other therapists that teens refuse to speak to them.)

 Because I spend so much of my time seeing teens, I feel it is important to say the following:

 Many therapists work with teens, but not all therapists know how to work with teens.
-I often meet with adolescents who come to me after working with another therapist and I am sometimes shocked by the stories I hear: too often, a teen is labeled “oppositional” or “defiant” simply because they do not have an active conversation with the therapist.
-In my work, I understand it may take time to set the stage for meaningful conversation with an adolescent, and teens often need to be INVITED to share.
-In my experience, they usually do and even the ones who have been labeled as “resistant to therapy” usually share important things in the first session.
+I often meet with adolescents after they were working with another therapist and I’m sometimes shocked by the stories I hear: too often, a teen is labeled “oppositional” or “defiant” simply because they do not have an active conversation with the therapist.
+In my work, I understand it may take time to set the stage for meaningful conversation with a young adult, and teens often need to be INVITED to share.
+In my experience, they usually do and even the ones who have been labeled as “resistant to therapy” often share important things in the first session.

 Starting With An Adolescent In Therapy: